informatics-isi-edu/line-viewer/README.md

 ## Plot Names

-Traces are grouped into named plots.
 By default, all of the traces in a file are grouped into a plot which is named by the file name.
 Alternative plot names can be assigned using the ``title`` parameter.

 ## Invoking line-viewer

 Paremeters may be passed to line-viewer as a URL query parameter.

-Parameter can apply to a file, trace, or plot.
+Parameters are optional and are organized per **url**, first in-first out when explicitly expressed.

-Parameters may specify options at the file, trace or plot level.
-The ``url`` for a file must be specified before any of the trace, plot, or file level paramters that are related to that file.
+Parameters may specify options at the trace or file/plot level.
+The ``url`` for a file must be specified before any of the trace, or file/plot level paramters that are related to that file.
 In the case of repeated parameters, the last value is the one that is used.

 | Parameter | Value | Level | Description |
 | --- | --- | --- | --- |